amcharts/amcharts-wp/readme.txt

 == Changelog ==

+= 1.4.5 =
+* Fixed a cross-site scripting vulnerability with chart previews.
+(CVE-2024-8622)
+* Tested up to WP 6.6.2.

 = 1.4.4 =
 * Fixed a PHP warning.
 * Tested up to WP 6.6.1.

 = 1.4.3 =
 * New setting: "User capabilities".
 Allows setting which capabilities must a user have in order to be able to edit charts.